Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman: Conviction

 It is the second such conviction in relation to the government's drug war after the 2018 conviction on delos Santos case.

 Meanwhile, the same court dismissed criminal cases against the deceased, Arquilita.

 In another decision publicized on March 13, 2023, Navotas RTC Branch 287 convicted Perez of two counts of murder, sentencing him to reclusion perpetua without eligibility for parole.

+On April 10, 2025, the Court of Appeals upheld Perez' conviction for torture and planting of evidence.